cgranade/cgranade.github.io/_includes/docs/cv.md

 - Statistical inference for quantum information applications.
 - Control and simulation of noisy quantum systems.
+- Algorithms for using quantum resources to characterize and control.
 - Applications of error correction and prevention.

 ## Academic History ##